sutoiku/puffin/EDDI.md

 In this example, the client calls a first remote query engine, which in turns calls a second remote query engine, hence the cascade.

 ## Components
-For this architecture to work, we need three things:
+For this architecture to work, we need two things:
-1. The client-side query engine must support this new `SELECT REMOTE` syntqx.
+1. The client-side query engine and first remote query engine must support this new `SELECT REMOTE` syntqx.
-2. The first remote query engine must support the same syntax and expose itself as an HTTP endpoint.
+2. Both remote query engines must support expose themselves as HTTP endpoints.
-3. The second remote query engine must expose itself as an HTTP endpoint.